 The Heritage Tree Program is a cooperative program between the City of Seattle and PlantAmnesty.
 The mission of this program is to celebrate Seattle's Special Trees.

-Funding for the Seattle Heritage and Notable Tree program was originally supplied by a grant from the Washington State Department of Natural Resources and the USDA Forest Service.
+Funding for the Seattle Heritage Tree program was originally supplied by a grant from the Washington State Department of Natural Resources and the USDA Forest Service.
 No dedicated funding for the program currently exists.
 Funding is provided from time to time by various departments within the City of Seattle.
-In-kind volunteer services are provided by PlantAmnesty members of the Heritage and Notable Tree Committee and PlantAmnesty arborists.
+In-kind volunteer services are provided by PlantAmnesty members of the Heritage Tree Committee and PlantAmnesty arborists.

 Questions may be directed to the Heritage Tree Committee Chair by contacting PlantAmnesty.